Human Nature and its Position in Criminology Schools and Criminalization Policy in Islam

 3. Al-Bukhari, Muhammad ibn Ismail (1414 AH).
 Sahih al-Bukhari, Beirut, Dar Ibn Kathir.

-8. Frank B., Williams, Mary Lynn D., and McShane (2013).
-Theories of Criminology, translated by Dr. Hamid Reza Malek Mohammadi, Tehran, Mizan Publishing House.
+8. Frank B., Williams, Mary Lynn D., McShane (2013).
+Theories of Criminology, translated by Dr. Hamidreza Malek Mohammadi, Tehran, Mizan Publishing House.

 10. Ki Nia, Mahdi (2013).
 Fundamentals of Criminology and Criminal Sociology, Tehran University Publications.